chenchih/chenchih/README.md

 <h1 align="center">Hi 👋, I'm ChenChih</h1>
 <h3 align="center">A Software QA on Network and Security  </h3>

-- I'm ChenChih and I am a Software QA Engineer, and I enjoy learning different skills across the software industry in my leisure time, which includes:
+- I'm ChenChih and I am a FAE and Software QA Engineer, I enjoy learning different skills across the software industry in my leisure time, which includes:
   - FrontEnd
   - ＢackEnd
   - Data Science
   - Automation and web Scraping, etc.
-- 📝 I also spend time writing the blog and also surf the Youtube tutorial channel, and see many strong developers.
-I wish someday I can be like these people.
-All of my software skills are learned in my leisure time on the weekend, so time is one of the most valuable things, and I used it wisely.
+- 📝 I also spend time writing the blog, surf the YouTube tutorial channel, and seeing many strong developers.
+I wish someday I could be like these people.
+All of my software skills are learned in my leisure time on the weekend, so time is one of the most valuable things, and I use it wisely.
-- 🤔 I'm not smart and have no software developer experience, but I believe any skill can be learned, and i'm passion of learning
+- 🤔 I'm not smart and have no software developer experience, but I believe any skill can be learned, and i'm passionate of learning
 - 🔭 My expertise and Experience:
   - Network Fundamental
   - Security & vulnerability
   - Linux setup Ubuntu, RHEL, Kali
   - Python Automation
-  - Pandas Matplotlib
 ### Goals
 - 💻 I’m currently learning **Python and Front End Skills**
-- 🛠️ I like to automation routine stuff to be more productive
+- 🛠️ I like to automate routine stuff to be more productive
-- ⚒  Study **HeXo & HUGO** (SSG static site generator) build my own site
+- ⚒  Study **HeXo & HUGO** (SSG static site generator) and build my own site
-- 🪓 Study Productive tool: Notion, HackMD, obsidian (planning)
+- 🪓 Study Productive tools: Notion, HackMD, obsidian (planning)
 ### 🏡Blog Posts
 * [2023 Ubuntu Remote tool- Part2 Transfer files](https://medium.com/jacklee26/ubuntu-remote-tool-part2-transfer-files-90059c91f5f6))
 * [2023 Parse string from logfile (automation)](https://medium.com/jacklee26/project-parse-specific-string-python-180faf1e8f5)